-SSHP accepts proposals one time a year.
+SSHP will accept applications from Rural communities in Q1 with awards being received in Q2.
+Clark and Washoe counties application process will open in August as we have in previous giving cycles.
 Proposals must be submitted by the due date in order to be considered.
 The award date is clearly noted in the submission guidelines.
 Proposal page limits, process for submission, etc. are included in the guidelines.